jmettraux/aachen/src/aaa__title_page.md

 ${NAME_CAP} is a set of tabletop role playing rules targetting a low-fantasy Europe between the Dark Ages and AD 1100.

-It's taking inspiration from Gallant&Bold from John Grümph and Stars Without Number from Kevin Crawford.
+It's taking inspiration from Gallant & Bold from John Grümph and Stars Without Number from Kevin Crawford.

+Design Decisions:

+* fast character creation
+* low on math (slightly harder operations only at character creation)
+* 1d20 roll high, advantage and disadvantage
+* may use any OSR bestiary (HD, AC, ...)

 Git Branch
 : ${GITBRA}